cmstead/chrisstead.net/_posts/2018-02-26-coder-joy---exploring-joyfulness-in-creating-software.md

 ---
 layout: post
 title:  "Coder Joy - Exploring Joyfulness In Creating Software"
-date:   2018-02-26 00:00:00 -0800
+date:   2018-02-26 09:00:45 -0800
-categories: Coding General-Blogging
+categories: Coding, General Blogging
 ---
+{% raw %}
-A couple weeks ago, I attended <a href="http://www.chrisstead.com/archives/1/hello-world/">Agile Open Northwest</a>.
+A couple weeks ago, I attended <a href="http://www.chrisstead.net/archives/1/hello-world/">Agile Open Northwest</a>.
 As with every other Agile Open conference I attend there were plenty of eye-opening experiences.
 One experience which surprised me was actually a session I facilitated.
 I went in with a concept of where it would land and I was dead, flat wrong.

 I anticipated my session about creating joy for coders would be small and filled primarily with technical folk who wanted to figure out how they could make their experience incrementally better while they worked daily at their company.
 Instead I had a large crowd of people who performed a variety of duties at their company and they all wanted to get a perspective on how to make things more joyful.
 This, in itself, brought me a ton of joy.
 <h3>The Inspiration</h3>